 - Declaration from the Portuguese bank confirming where your money came from and where it went

 At this point, there’s a fairly small fee of €533.90.
 After this, there’s a waiting period, which is usually around 2-3 months.

 Once you get the confirmation that everything is okay, then you move onto the “real” part of the application process.
 This is where the documents are really inspected and where a higher fee is required.

 The next step in the process is to attend an interview with SEF, where they will take your photo, fingerprints, and signature.
 This biometric data will later be put into your card.
 At this point you will also pay the main €5,325 fee and SEF will really analyse all of your documents.

 Once your fee is paid, the next stage of the process can take around 3-6 months.

 Once approved, SEF will send your residency permit out around 3-4 weeks after approval.

-If you are planning on applying for Portuguese citizenship in year 5, it’s recommended that you start gathering your documents in year 4 and have passed the language exam so that you don’t delay your application in year 5.
+If you are planning on applying for Portuguese citizenship in year five, it’s recommended that you start gathering your documents in year four and have passed the language exam so that you don’t delay your application once you become eligible in year five.

-While the benefits of permanent residency are similar to the benefits of temporary residency, at least permanent residency only has to be renewed every 10 years.
-And, it can be done without the high fees of the Golden Visa program.
+After five years of temporary residency, you will be able to apply for permanent residency and/or Portuguese citizenship.
+While the benefits of permanent residency are similar to the benefits of temporary residency, at least permanent residency only has to be renewed every ten years.
+And, it can be done without the high fees of the golden visa program.

 Once your citizenship application has been submitted, you should expect to wait 12-24 months before being approved.